 Discover what to do in Bacalar in your journey

-Well, this is where our trip comes from.
-Have you noticed that we have not emerged from the water?
+Well, our journey ends here.
+Have you noticed that we haven't gotten out of the water?
 The 5 extraordinary things on the planet have led us through water, our common thread.
-We are water, in fact the planet Earth is covered in 71% water, and the remaining 29% is landmass.
+We are made of water, in fact the planet Earth is covered in 71% of water, and the remaining 29% is continental mass.
 Blue Planet 💙

 I hope you have enjoyed this trip for the extraordinary things on the planet that you can experience in the Yucatan Peninsula.
 If we can help you on your journey through these lands, here you can find us.
 Try to travel with the least impact on the environment, each of us leaves an ecological footprint.
 Make it the least possible traveler.

 SOURCES OF WRITING:

 - Emiliano Monroy-Ríos's blog, Karst and Hydrogeology specialist chemist.

 - Meteor impact: https://elpais.com/elpais/2019/09/09/ciencia/1568041613_749340.html